uktrade/trade-access-program/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/trade-access-program/tree/master.svg?style=shield)](https://circleci.com/gh/uktrade/trade-access-program/tree/master)

 # trade-access-program

+**N.B.
+22nd May 2023 - This is not in use, or intended to be in use anytime soon, so it is being archived.**

 TAP is an initiative to provide small grants to SME businesses and sole traders to help them start or grow their exports.